michuW93/microsoft_azure_fundamentals/dp-900/microsoft_azure_data_fundamentals.md

 Data helps you make better decisions - decisions that are based on the knowledge coming from the data.

+**Descriptive analytics** is the process of using current and historical data to identify trends and relationships.

 # Types of data
 Different types of data require different types of storage.